stevenjaycohen/fountain4vim/README.md

 And, the LibreOffice PDF Export Tool has all of the options that I would ever need.

-Also, I do a similar thing with Markdown files using `cmark` to translate:
+Also, I already do a similar thing with Markdown files using `cmark` to translate those files:

 ~~~vimrc
 "eXport Markdown (LibreOffice)